-Chemo can help shrink most retinoblastomas, but when it is given into the bloodstream it can cause side effects in different parts of the body.
+Chemo can help shrink most retinoblastomas, but when it’s given into the bloodstream it can cause side effects in different parts of the body.
 This limits the doses that can be given.
 Newer techniques help keep the chemo concentrated in the areas around the tumors.
-This might help doctors get higher doses of chemo to the tumors while reducing some of these side effects.
-Some of these were described in the section “Chemotherapy for retinoblastoma”.
+This can help doctors get higher doses of chemo to the tumors while reducing some of these side effects.
+Some of these techniques are described in the section “Chemotherapy for retinoblastoma.”

 Intra-arterial chemotherapy: In this approach, chemo is injected directly into the ophthalmic artery, the main artery feeding the eye, using a long, thin catheter.
-When intra-arterial chemotherapy is used, the dose of the chemo drug is much lower than when is given by vein, and the side effects related to the chemo are minimal.
+When intra-arterial chemotherapy is used, the dose of the chemo drug is much lower than when it is given by vein, and the side effects related to the chemo are minimal.

-Intravitreal chemotherapy: Some doctors are studying injecting chemotherapy directly into fluid inside the eyeball (the vitreous) to treat tumors that are widespread within the eye and not helped by other treatments.
+Intravitreal chemotherapy: Some doctors are studying injecting chemotherapy directly into the jelly-like fluid inside the eyeball (the vitreous humor) to treat tumors that are widespread within the eye and not helped by other treatments.
 The main concern with this technique is that placing the needle into the eye to give the chemo might open a small hole that could allow tumor cells to spread outside of the eye, so doctors are being very cautious with this approach.
 Some doctors are studying the use of cryotherapy (using very cold temperatures) at the site of injection to limit this risk.
-Intravitreal chemotherapy is still in very early stages of testing and is not commonly used.
+Intravitreal chemotherapy is still in the early stages of testing.